wiseman-timelord/Chat-Gradio-Gguf/README.md

 Intended as a high-quality chat interface with wide hardware/os support, windows 7-11 (WSL not required) and Ubuntu 22-25, with any Gpu on GGUF models through Python ~3.9-latest.
 Dynamic prompting from keywords in models, as well as dynamic buttons on the interface, all on local models so no imposed, limitations or guidelines (model dependent).
 This tool providing a comparable interface found on premium AI services, with, web-search and tts.
 The configuration tab is intended to be intelligent, while without options reported in forums to make no difference on most models.
 The program using offline libraries where possible instead of online services or repeat download or registration.

 ### Features
-- **Edge-WebView Custom Browser**: The interface uses Edge-WebView with Gradio, this, looks better and means your cookies are def safe.
+- **Qt-Web Custom Browser**: The interface uses Qt-Web with Gradio, it appears as a regular application, and means your default browser are untouched.
 - **Comprihensive GPU Support**: Vulkan, with dropdown list in configuration selection supporting multi CPU/GPU setup.
 - **Research-Grade Tools**: Includes RAG, web search, chunking, THINK, and Markdown formatting, and file attachments.
 - **Common File Support**: Handles `.bat`, `.py`, `.ps1`, `.txt`, `.json`, `.yaml`, `.psd1`, `.xaml`, and other common formats of files.